MicroStrategy/rest-api-docs/docs/common-workflows/analytics/use-prompts-objects/get-prompt-information/workflow-get-prompt-information.md

 - `GET /api/reports/{reportId}/instances/{instanceId}/prompts`

-  You can get information about prompts applied to dossier, document, and report objects in the metadata as well as prompts applied to instances of those objects.
+  You can get information about prompts applied to dashboard, document, and report objects in the metadata as well as prompts applied to instances of those objects.
 You can get prompt definitions for three separate prompt types: attribute element prompts, object prompts, and value prompts.
 Sample JSON for each prompt definition is provided below.

   ```json
   [